jcypret/nord-midnight-vim/README.md

 ![Nord Vim: Midnight](assets/nord-vim-midnight.svg)

-This is an *unofficial* port of [Nord Vim](https://github.com/arcticicestudio/nord-vim) with a darker background for increased text contrast. *It's automatically kept up-to-date with releases from the upstream project.*
+This is an *unofficial* port of [Nord Vim](https://github.com/arcticicestudio/nord-vim) with a darker background for increased text contrast.

 ![Nord Theme Comparison](assets/nord-comparison.png)

+> *NOTE: This repo is automatically kept up-to-date with releases from the upstream project.*

 ## Installation